Battleship Memorial Park: Events

 The 2001 USA Cross Country Championships were held at a cross country running course in the park.

 Political events have not been allowed at the venue since 2012.

+A living history crew drill is held six times a year.
+WWII reenactors dress in period uniforms and demonstrate life aboard the ship during wartime.
+Reeanctors share stories, conduct weapon briefings, and demonstrate drills.

 Administration

 The park is owned by the state of Alabama and is run by an independent government agency, the USS Alabama Battleship Commission.
-The commission consists of eighteen members appointed by the Alabama governor.
+The commission consists of 18 members appointed by the Alabama governor.
 It has oversight of all operations at the park.